The following patent was granted by

 as the consulate's identifier, etc.

-insufficient funds may be available for the visitor's
+is unsatisfactory, e.g. insufficient funds may be available

-could be notified as well.
-Once again, the visitor's Central
+enforcement could be notified as well.
+Once again, the

 (4.1.c) For most visitors, no problems would be